 The fiduciary net position of the Local Retiree Life Insurance Fund (LRLIF) has been determined using the flow of economic resources measurement focus and the accrual basis of accounting.
-This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other postemployment benefits, OPEB expense (revenue).
+This includes for purposes of measuring following:

+- Net OPEB Liability (Asset).

+- Deferred Outflows of Resources and Deferred Inflows of Resources related to OPEBs, and

+- OPEB Expense (Revenue).

 Information about the fiduciary net position of the LRLIF and additions to/deductions from LRLIF's fiduciary net position have been determined on the same basis as they are reported by LRLIF.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-9. Fund Equity
+9. Fund Balance